Army Group South

-Army Group South (Heeresgruppe Süd) was the name of three German Army Groups during World War II.
+Army Group South (Heeresgruppe Süd) was the name of one of three German Army Groups during World War II.

 It was first used in the 1939 September Campaign, along with Army Group North to invade Poland.
-In the Invasion of Poland Army Group South was led by Gerd von Rundstedt and his chief of staff Erich von Manstein.
+In the invasion of Poland, Army Group South was led by Gerd von Rundstedt and his chief of staff Erich von Manstein.

 Two years later, Army Group South became one of three army groups into which Germany organised their forces for Operation Barbarossa.
 Army Group South's principal objective was to capture Soviet Ukraine and its capital Kiev.

-In September 1944, the Army Group South Ukraine was renamed Army Group South in Eastern Hungary.
+In September 1944, Army Group South Ukraine was renamed Army Group South in Eastern Hungary.
 It fought in Western Hungary until March 1945 and retired to Austria at the end of the Second World War, where it was renamed Army Group Ostmark on 2 April 1945.

 Operation Barbarossa

 Ukraine was a major center of Soviet industry and mining and had the good farmland required for Hitler's plans for Lebensraum ('living space').
 Army Group South was to advance up to the Volga River, engaging a part of the Red Army and thus clearing the way for the Army Group North and the Army Group Center on their approach to Leningrad and Moscow respectively.

 To carry out these initial tasks its battle order included the First Panzer Group (Gen. Kleist) and the German Sixth (Gen. Reichenau), Seventeenth (Gen. Stülpnagel) and Eleventh Armies (Gen. Schobert), Luftlotte 1 (Keller) and the Romanian Third and Fourth Armies.